 Diluted net loss per share is computed by dividing net loss by the weighted average number of common shares adjusted for the dilutive effect of common equivalent shares outstanding during the period.
 Common stock equivalents consist of preferred stock, stock options and stock warrants.
 Net loss per share attributable to common stockholders is calculated using the two-class method, which is an earnings allocation formula that determines net loss per share for the holders of the Company's common shares and participating securities.
-The Company convertible preferred stock contains participating rights in any dividend paid by the Company and are deemed to be participating securities.
-Net loss attributable to common stockholdres and participating preferred shares are allocated to each share on an as-converted basis as if all of the earnings for the period had been distributed.
+The Company's convertible preferred stock contains participating rights in any dividend paid by the Company and are deemed to be participating securities.
+Net loss attributable to common stockholders is calculated to each share on an as-converted basis as if all of the earnings for the period had been distributed.
 The participating securities do not include a contractual obligation to share in the losses of the Company and are not included in the calculation of net loss per share in the periods that have a net loss.
 Common equivalent shares are excluded from the computation in periods in which they have an anti-dilutive effect on net loss per share.

 Diluted net loss per share is computed using the more dilutive of (a) the two-class method or (b) the if-converted method.
-In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
+In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders since dilutive.
 Diluted net loss per share is equivalent to basic net loss per share for all years presented herein because common stock equivalent shares from unexercised stock options, outstanding warrants, preferred stock and common shares expected to be issued under the Company's employee stock purchase plan were anti-dilutive.
 Due to their dilutive effect, the calculation of diluted net loss per share for the years ended December 31, 2016 and 2017 does not include the following common stock equivalent shares: